AbdelrahmanReda/Software-Engineering-II-Project/README.md

 We are building an API for our store.

 # Getting Started
- Installing : install vs studio and idntity framework
+ Installing : install vs studio , idntity framework and Sql server